astriaorg/docs/docs/dusknet/cloud-rollup-deployment/1-digital-ocean.md

 ## Fund you Sequencer Account

-Using your sequencer pub key you created in the [Create a New Sequencer Account](#create-a-new-sequencer-account), copy and past the `<SEQUENCER_ACCOUNT_PUB_KEY>` into the input on the faucet page, and mint funds to your account:
+Using your sequencer pub key you created in the [Create a New Sequencer Account](#create-new-sequencer-account) section, copy and past the `<SEQUENCER_ACCOUNT_PUB_KEY>` into the input on the faucet page, and mint funds to your account: